asreview/paper-megameta-postprocessing-screeningresults/README.md

  - `substance-incorrectly-included-records`

-The script `master_script_merging_after_asreview.R` is the master-script within this repository.
-With the script the post-processing scripts mentioned below are called for and used to create a merged dataset:

-The three datasets on the subjects depression, anxiety, and substance abuse are imported, merged and deduplicated.
+## Installation

+To get started:
+1. Open the `pre-processing.Rproject` in Rstudio;
+2. Open `scripts/master_script_merging_after_asreview.R`;
+3. Install, if necessary, the packages required by uncommenting the lines;
+4. Run the script.

 The result is saved as a datafile which is placed in `output/megemeta_merged_after_screening_asreview.xslx`

-To get started:
-1.
-2. Open the pre-processing.Rproject
-3. Open scripts/master_script_merging_after_asreview.R
-4. Install if necessary the packages required by uncommenting the lines
-5. Run the script

 ### Post-processing functions
 `merge_datasets.R` - This script contains a function to merge the datasets.
 An unique included column is added for each dataset before the merge.